kuhumcst/korp-setups/repository.clarin.dk/README.md

 ----------------------
 The central idea is that `repository.clarin.dk` is deployed as a Docker container.
 Docker is a way to package and deploy Linux server apps using shell commands in a similar way to apt-get or Homebrew.
 It can also be used on Windows or macOS, but accomplishes this by running the container in a Linux VM.

-## Dockerfile & docker-compose.yml
-The `Dockerfile` and the `docker-compose.yml` file contain *all* of the setup and deployment needed.
-The `start.sh` script is called at the very end of the `Dockerfile`and runs the ephemeral start-up commands and environment variables used by docker-compose are kept in the `.env` file.
+To build and deploy the project, you need to install [Docker](https://www.docker.com/) as well as [docker-compose](https://docs.docker.com/compose/).

+## Project overview
+Most of the project files are related to our use of Docker.
+The most important ones are:

+* `Dockerfile` - builds a single Docker image that we can run as a Docker container.
+* `docker-compose.yml` - defines data volumes and environment variables for the Docker image.
+Used to build the image and deploy it as a container.

+These two files contain most of the necessary code to set up and deploy our system, but we also have a need for the following:

+* `start.sh` - called at the very end of the `Dockerfile`.
+Starts the various processes that run inside our Docker container (e.g. servers, database).
+* `.env` - environment variables used by docker-compose during the build step.
+* `default.env` - default runtime environment variables.
+Can be modified by the user when running the container.

-Redeployment then consists of making changes to these files, testing the changes locally, and running the appropriate commands to redeploy on the production server.
-Both the development machine and the production server will need to have Docker installed, but the setup and deployment of the app should otherwise be self-contained.
+Redeployment then consists of making changes to the above files, testing the changes locally, and running the appropriate commands to redeploy on the production server.
+Both the development machine and the production server will need to have docker-compose installed, but the setup and deployment of the app should otherwise be self-contained.

 ### Build, test, deploy
-The basic workflow can be accomplished entirely using a few docker-compose commands.
-It can be helpful to alias these in your local terminal since you will be typing them a lot when developing.
+The basic workflow is done entirely using a few docker-compose commands.
+It can be helpful to alias these in your local terminal since you will be typing them a lot during development.

-_Note: before you can build for the first time, you will need to [create certificate files](#setting-up-https-for-local-development) for serving with Apache using HTTPS!_
+_Note: before you can build the image for the first time, you will need to [create certificate files](#https-for-local-development) for serving with Apache using HTTPS!_

 ```
 # Build image(s) and run container(s) in a detached state with `docker-compose`